 Questioning Skills For Leaders: Building A Curious And Innovative Team

-Effective leadership is not just about providing answers but also about asking the right questions.
+Effective leadership is not just about providing answers but also about asking the right questions and listening.

-This guide will explore the five types of questions leaders should use to support teams in the workplace and five strategies to build an inquisitive team.
+This guide will explore the five types of questions leaders should use to support teams in the workplace and five strategies to build an interested team.

 Why Questioning Skills for Leaders Are Essential